-The Honors College provides challenging programs that serve the needs of the motivated and academically successful student.
-It offers honors courses, honors sections of regular courses, special seminars, independent research opportunities, trips to regional cultural events, and study abroad experiences.
-Incoming students with a GPA of 3.5 and/or an ACT score of 24 are invited to join the Honors College.
-Students who do not meet the stated scores, but are interested in joining the Honors College are encouraged to contact the Director of the Honors College.
+ors College provides challenging programs that serve the needs otivated and academically successful student.
+It offers honors honors sections of regular courses, special seminars, inderesearch opportunities, trips to regional cultural events, and road experiences.
+Incoming students with a GPA of 3.5 and/or core of 24 are invited to join the Honors College.
+Students who eet the stated scores, but are interested in joining the Honors are encouraged to contact the Director of the Honors College.

-Honors College members are eligible to take any honors courses offered at Waldorf without prior approval.
-A student who is not a member of the Honors College may take honors courses if the student has at least a 3.0 cumulative GPA and has permission of the instructor and the Director of the Honors College.
+College members are eligible to take any honors courses of-Naldorf without prior approval.
+A student who is not a member onors College may take honors courses if the student has at .0 cumulative GPA and has permission of the instructor and the of the Honors College.